pascallaliberte/sharpen.page/_posts/2021-01-22-product-too-good-to-be-true.md

 > You just want to test a concept with some real people, if it works, you'll see about building something more robust.

 That's where AppBuildy comes in.
-Before introducing AppBuildy, you can even use an "Maybe you're looking for..." section to connect to the visitor's aspiration.
+Before introducing AppBuildy, you can even use a "Maybe you're looking for..." section to connect to the visitor's aspiration.

 > Maybe you're looking for something that will let you build a prototype real quick, no coding required, which lets you take data from a spreadsheet, and where you can make small edits.